HazyResearch/data-centric-ai/README.md

 - These [notes](http://demo.clab.cs.cmu.edu/cdyer/nce_notes.pdf) discuss how noise contrastive estimation and negative sampling impacts static word embedding training.

 ## Learning with Auxiliary Information
-Shift towards guiding and coding models with (latent) metadata
+Using large, unlablled datasets make it difficult for engineers to inject domain specific knowledge into the model.
+One approach to give this fine-grained control over a model, while keeping the mode as simple as possible, is to inject (latent) metadata into the model.

-### Learning with Structured Data
+### Overcoming the Long Tail with Structured Data

-Structured data, such as the types associated with an entity, can provide useful signals for training models, alongside unstructured text corpora.
+Rare are entities (named entities, products, words, ...) are uncommon or non-existant in training data yet appear when a model is deployed.
+Models often struggle to resolve these rare entities as the diversity of signals required to understand them is not represented in training data.
+One approachs, is to rely on structural information, such as the types associated with an entity.

-- [Bootleg](https://hazyresearch.stanford.edu/bootleg/) is a system that leverages structured data in the form of type and knowledge graph relations to improve named entity disambiguation over 40 F1 points for rare entities.
+- The [Bootleg](https://hazyresearch.stanford.edu/bootleg/) system leverages structured data in the form of type and knowledge graph relations to improve Named Entity Disambiguation over 40 F1 points for rare entities.
-- This [blog]([README.md](https://hazyresearch.stanford.edu/bootleg_blog)) describes how Bootleg uses both structured and unstructured data to learn reasoning patterns, such as certain words should be associated with a type.
+- This [zero-shot NED system](https://arxiv.org/pdf/1906.07348.pdf) uses entity descriptions to improve rare entity linking performance.
+- The [TEK](https://arxiv.org/pdf/2004.12006.pdf) framework injects entity descriptions for improved reading comprehension and QA.

  ### Data Shaping
 Standard language models struggle to reason over the long-tail of entity-based knowledge and significant recent work tackles this challenge by providing the model with external knowledge signals.